jawshv/port-2023/notes/hla.md

-### Measure HLA
+### thoughts on volunteers

-A little over ago Measure HLA passed.
+A little over a month ago Measure HLA passed.